 What exactly is a boot shank?
-Simply put, the shank is a load-bearing piece of steel (or another hard, flexible material) that is sandwiched between the insole and the outsole of your shoe.
+Simply put, the shank is a load-bearing piece of steel (or another hard, inflexible material) that is sandwiched between the insole and the outsole of your shoe.
 It usually sits between the ball and heel of your foot, under the arch.

 What Is a Boot Shank?

-- Improves stability
+- Improves balance and stability

 - Helps boot keep its shape over time

-These days, not all shanks are made of steel.
-Fiberglass, nylon, wood, plastic, carbon fiber and even kevlar are commonly used shank materials.
+Fiberglass, leather, nylon, wood, plastic, carbon fiber and even kevlar are commonly used.
 The R.M.
-Williams Comfort Craftsman, for example, uses an “airport-friendly” fiberglass shank to try and reduce the weight while still providing maximum support.
+Williams Comfort Craftsman, for example, uses an “airport-friendly” fiberglass shank to try and reduce the weight .
 Tricker’s, in keeping with their English country theme, uses wooden shanks in all their boots.
-Basically, it’s up to the manufacturer – do they prioritize weight?
-Style?
-Comfort?
-Each material has its pros and cons.
-It’s up to you to decide what combination of weight and support feels best on your foot.
+Solovair does too, but I accidentally broke mine when testing how flexible the rubber sole was.

-Steel is the norm and very unlikely to warp over time.
-If you fly a lot, though, and you don’t want to take your boots off every time you go through TSA PreCheck, you’ll want a pair without the steel shank, which will set off the metal detector.
+Basically, it’s up to the manufacturer: do they prioritize weight?
+Flexibility?
+Durability?
+Each material has its pros and cons, but to be frank, the average person won’t notice the differences.
+If you fly a lot and you don’t want to take your boots off every time you go through TSA PreCheck, though, you’ll want a pair without the metal detector-unfriendly steel shank.

 Featured image via @ostmoboots on Instagram.